 MACC elections are held annually, immediately following the Annual Meeting in October.

-All candidates for elected office shall submit a “Letter of Intent” form.
-(See attachment)
+All candidates for elected office shall submit a “Letter of Intent” form by the end of the day of the September General Council Meeting.

-The last opportunity for nominations from the floor and submission of letter of intent forms will be the regular Council meeting preceding the date of the official elections (September).
-Persons being nominated must be present to accept the nomination and subsequently submit a “Letter of Intent” form.
+The “Letter of Intent” form must be available to all members by the August General Council Meeting.

-Persons running for the office of President, Vice President, Treasurer, Recording Secretary or Corresponding Secretary must be residents of Mt.
+Persons running for an Officer position must be residents of Mt.
 Auburn.

 Persons running for Trustee must be residents or Business Members (including property owners).